jborgers/PMD-jPinpoint-rules/docs/JavaCodePerformance.md

 #### IA08
 **Observation: Future.supplyAsync is used for remote calls and it uses the common pool (the default).**
-**Problem:** The number of threads in the common pool is equal to the number of CPU's, which is suitable for in-memory processing.
+**Problem:** The common pool is meant for processing of in-memory data.
+The number of threads in the common pool is equal to the number of CPU's, which is suitable to keep all CPU's busy with in-memory processing.
-For I/O, however, this number is typically not suitable because most time is spent waiting for the response and not in CPU.
+For I/O, however, this number is typically not suitable because relatively much time is spent waiting for the response and not in CPU.
+This likely exhausts the common pool for some time thereby blocking all other use of the common pool.
+The common pool must *not* be used for blocking calls, see [Be Aware of ForkJoinPool#commonPool()](https://dzone.com/articles/be-aware-of-forkjoinpoolcommonpo)
 **Solution:** A separate, properly sized, pool of threads (an Executor) should be used for the async calls.
 **Rule name:** AvoidCommonPoolForFutureAsync
 **Example:**